kadet1090/DevelopersHandbook/bestpractices/index.md

 don't hesitate to consult it.

 > [!NOTE]
-> Remember that code review is discussion, don't hasistate to ask for clarification, help etc. Reviewer may be wrong and the goal is to make code to a point where all parties all happy.
+> Remember that code review is a collaborative discussion.
+Don’t hesitate to ask for clarification or help when needed.
+Reviewers can also make mistakes, the goal is to work together to refine the code to a point where everyone is satisfied.

 In this document the **bolded** text will indicate how important each suggestion is.
  - **must** will be used for fundamental things that should be non-controversial and which you really should follow